m-albert/scu_lab_course_ia/book/fiji/practical_macro.md

-# P1.3: Automation with Fiji macros
+# E3: Automation with Fiji macros

 ## Preparation

-Download the following three image files to your computer and place them in a folder:
-- Image 1
-- Image 2
-- Image 3
+Work with the images in `data/fiji/programming/macro3`

 ## Questions
 1. Open one of the images in Fiji.